robertochello/uclv-rh8d-ros2-tests/README.md

 # UCLV Robot Hand Controller ROS 2

-This repository contains the source code and tests for the robot hand control developed at the Università degli Studi della Campania Luigi Vanvitelli using ROS 2.
-It includes test examples for various RH8D robot hand control functionalities.
+This repository contains some tests, in ROS2 and C++, for controlling the RH8D robotic hand from Seed Robotics.
+Developed at the Università degli Studi della Campania Luigi Vanvitelli.

 ## Dependencies